jump-dev/JuMP.jl/docs/src/developers/checklists.md

        using a `workflow_dispatch` trigger to check for any changes in JuMP that broke extensions.
  - [ ] Change the version number in `Project.toml`
- - [ ] Update the links in README.md
  - [ ] The commit messages in this PR do not contain `[ci skip]`

 ## The release